grumpyclimber/construction/post2.md

 We can also keep on extracting data from the original chunk of html, that we've scraped - we can still extract dates and track the popularity of topics throughout the time.

-Another potential approach is to categorize the projects into different levels of skill level and track all the metrics based on difficulty level of the project.
+Another potential approach is to categorize the projects into different skill levels and track all the metrics based on the difficulty of the project.

 Before we do all of the above we should organize the titles - make sure the order of words is logical so we don't get any more 'wars star' cases.

-We could do all of that and more, but this is not the time or place to do that.
+We could do all of that and more, but this is not the time or place to do so.
 This post is aimed at NLP techniques and we haven't covered them thoroughly yet.
 That's why we'll skip the exploratory data analysis of numeric data and move on to part 3.